shubmehetre/ctf-writeups/overthewire/level8_to_level9.md

 ```

 - uniq -u gives lines that are unique in a file.
+- uniq can take piped output as arguments
 - But the file has to be sorted so we use sort and then pipe it to uniq
-- uniq can take piped output as arguments
-- what is this